-The Pool allows members to jointly purchase excess insurance coverage, share in the self-insured retention, establish a plan for total self-insurance, and provide excellent risk management services and other related services.
-The Pool provides "occurrence" policies for all lines of liability coverage including Public Official's Liability.
+Enduris allows members to jointly purchase excess insurance coverage, share in the self-insured retention, establish a plan for total self-insurance, and provide excellent risk management services and other related services.
+Enduris provides "occurrence" policies for all lines of liability coverage including Public Official's Liability.
 The Property coverage is written on an "all risk" basis, blanket form using current Statement of Values.
 The Property coverage includes mobile equipment, electronic data processing equipment, valuable papers, building ordinance coverage, property in transit, extra expense, consequential loss, accounts receivable, fine arts, inventory or appraisal cost, automobile physical damage to insured vehicles.
 Boiler and machinery coverage is included on a blanket limit of \$100 million for all members.
-The Pool offers employee dishonesty coverage up to a liability limit of \$500,000.
+Enduris offers employee dishonesty coverage up to a liability limit of \$1,000,000.

-Members make an annual contribution to fund the Pool.
-The Pool acquires insurance from unrelated underwriters that are subject to a "per occurrence" \$500,000 deductible on liability loss, \$100,000 deductible on property loss, and \$5,000 deductible on boiler and machinery loss.
-The member is responsible for the first \$1,000 of the deductible amount of each claim, while the Pool is responsible for the remaining \$499,000 on liability losses, \$99,000 on property loss, \$4,000 on boiler and machinery loss.
+Members make an annual contribution to fund Enduris.
+Enduris acquires insurance from unrelated insurance companies that is subject to a "per occurrence" \$500,000 deductible on liability loss, \$100,000 deductible on property loss, and \$5,000 deductible on boiler and machinery loss.
+The member is responsible for the first \$1,000 of the deductible amount of each claim, while Enduris is responsible for the remaining \$499,000 on liability losses, \$99,000 on property loss, \$4,000 on boiler and machinery loss.
 Insurance carriers cover all losses over the deductibles as shown to the policy maximum limits.
-Since the Pool is a cooperative program, there is a joint liability among the participating members.
+Since Enduris is a cooperative program, there is a joint liability among the participating members.

 The contract requires members to continue membership for a period of not less than one (1) year and must give notice 60 days before terminating participation.
-The Intergovernmental Contract is automatically renewed after the initial one (1) full fiscal year commitment.
-Even after termination, a member is still responsible for contribution to the Pool for any unresolved, unreported and inprocess claims for the period they were a signatory to the Intergovernmental Contract.
+The Intergovernmental Contract (Master Agreement) is automatically renewed after the initial one (1) full fiscal year commitment.
+Even after termination, a member is still responsible for contribution to Enduris for any unresolved, unreported and in-process claims for the period they were a signatory to the Intergovernmental Contract.

-The Pool is fully funded by its member participants.
-Claims are filed by members with the Washington Governmental Entity Pool, and are administered in house.
+Enduris is fully funded by its member participants.
+Claims are filed by members with Enduris and are administered in house.

-A Board of Directors consisting of seven (7) board members governs the Pool.
+A Board of Directors consisting of seven (7) board members governs Enduris.
 Its members elect the Board and the positions are filled on a rotating basis.
-The Board meets quarterly and is responsible for conducting the business affairs of the Pool.
+The Board meets quarterly and is responsible for conducting the business affairs of Enduris.